psychoanalyze/psychoanalyze/docs/index.md

 # Getting Started

-## Overview
+## Introduction

 **PsychoAnalyze** was developed to support research for the [Moran Lab](https://moranlab.wustl.edu/) at Washington University in St. Louis.
-It is a multi-purpose data platform to assist researchers analyzing data from psychophysical experiments.
+It is a multi-purpose data platform to assist researchers analyzing data from psychophysical experiments, providing prepackaged libraries for helpful data transformation methods, model-fitting routines, and data visualization features specific to this research domain.

 !!! question "New to psychophysics?"